Erik McCree: Peristeri (2021–2022)

 On July 28, 2021, McCree signed with Peristeri of the Greek Basket League and the Basketball Champions League.
 He averaged 10.2 points, 4.5 rebounds, and 1.3 assists per game.
+On January 5, 2022, McCree left the team.

 Gaziantep Basketbol (2022)

 On January 14, 2022, McCree signed with Gaziantep Basketbol of the Basketbol Süper Ligi.

 On June 17, 2022, McCree signed with Shiga Lakestars of the B.League.
-However, he never played for the team.
+On September 3, his contract was terminated due to poor condition.

 Magnolia Hotshots (2023)

 In December 2022, he signed with the Magnolia Hotshots of the Philippine Basketball Association (PBA) as the team's import for the 2023 PBA Governors' Cup.
 After playing three games, he was replaced by Antonio Hester.

+Taipei Mars (2023–2024)

+On September 14, 2023, McCree joined the Taipei Taishin Mars of the T1 League.
+On February 6, 2024, his contract was terminated.

+Al Nassr (2024–2025)

+On November 21, 2024, McCree joined the Al Nassr of the Saudi Basketball League.